5 Amazing places to explore on the Garden Route

 The Knysna Heads

 Visiting the Heads is a must for visitors exploring the Garden Route.
 Two cliffs line the entrance of the Knysna Lagoon entering the Indian Ocean.
 The Eastern Head offers terrific views of the lagoon, Leisure Isle and Knysna.
-Visitors here, will be pleased to learn that the lookout point from the Eastern Head is open 24/7 and there is no entrance fee, making it ideal for budget travellers.
+Visitors here will be pleased to learn that the lookout point from the Eastern Head is open 24/7 and there is no entrance fee, making it ideal for budget travelers.

 If you would like to visit the Featherbed Private Nature Reserve on the Western Head, tours depart daily from the Knysna Waterfront and the trip takes around 4 hours.
 For more information, visit the reserve’s website, here.

-Have we missed any of your favourite places to explore on the Garden Route?
+Have we missed any of your favorite places to explore on the Garden Route?
 We’d love to hear about other gems in the area and add to this list.
 So, please feel free to comment below.